Chapter 1: Abandoned

 Kira wanted to pull her hand back but she couldn't.
 The woman was holding it far too tight.
 She was then nearly drug inside as the worker left the porch and started toward her car.
 Panicking, Kira began to holler and scream, she didn't want to be left with this woman.
 Instead the worker ignored her and started her car up and drove away.
 The moment that the door to the inside was closed Selma gave a jerk of her hand and brought Kira up short in her hollering.

-Kira swallowed hard as she noticed that none of the children that had been out in the yard PLAYING had come inside with her.
+Kira swallowed hard as she noticed that none of the children who had been out in the yard playing had come inside with her.
 Right now she was alone with a very scary lady and she just wanted to get away!

 Kira backed toward the general direction that Selma had indicated and hurried to get away from her.
 Once in the hall, Kira opened three doors before finding the one that led to the bathroom.
 Inside there was an old sink that looked rusty and an equally old looking toilet.
 Kira used the toilet then turned the water on and was surprised when it came on full blast and sprayed water all over her.
 Her dress was soaked before she could get the rusty handle to shut off again.